flarepen/flarepen/docs/multi-segment-line-and-arrow.md

 ## Migration Notes

-- Existing Line/Arrow elements with `x1,y1,x2,y2` need migration to `points: [{x: x1, y: y1}, {x: x2, y: y2}]`
-- Or handle both formats in geometry generation for backward compatibility
-- Draft state already syncs with interactionMode, so no changes needed there
+- Existing single-segment Line/Arrow elements use `len` and `direction` properties
+- Multi-segment lines add `points[]` array alongside these properties
+- Both formats coexist - functions check for `points` to determine which format
+- No migration needed for existing diagrams

 ## Testing